lingxuez/RBM_AE/README.md

 > python trainAutoencoder.py 100 0.25

-## Pretraining Neural Network
+## Pretraining a Neural Network

-To learn an one-layer neural network to classify the 10 handwritten digits with unsupervised pretraining, run
+To fine-tune an one-layer neural network to classify the 10 handwritten digits with unsupervised pretraining, run

 > python trainNN.py \<dim_hidden> \<method>